CS2103AUG2016-W11-C2/main/docs/DeveloperGuide.md

 ### 2. Configuration

-Certain properties of the application can be controlled (e.g App name, logging level) through the configuration file (default: `config.json`):
+Certain properties of the application can be controlled (e.g. App name, logging level) through the configuration file (default: `config.json`):